-E. An erosion/sedimentation control plan and a drainage plan developed in accordance requirements drainage master plan and Clackamas with city County's Erosion/Sedimentation Control Plans Technical Guidance Handbook (1991 or as subsequently amended).
+E. An erosion/sedimentation control plan, in accordance with the requirements of Chapter 17.47 and the Public Works Erosion and Sediment Control Standards, and a drainage plan developed in accordance with city drainage master plan requirements, Chapter 13.12 and the Public Works Stormwater and Grading Design Standards.
 The drainage plan shall identify the location of drainage patterns and drainage courses on and within one hundred feet of the boundaries of the site.
 Where development is proposed within an identified hazard area, these plans shall reflect concerns identified in the hydrological/geological/geotechnical development impact statement.